platoai/multer-gcs/README.md

 #### configuration

-You can also use environment variables for `multer-gcs` parameters.
+You can also use environment variables for `@platoai/multer-gcs` parameters.

 ```bash
 GCS_BUCKET='bucket-name'